evgenyneu/Cosmos/README.md

 ## Using Cosmos in code

-You can also style and control the Cosmos view from your code by creating an outlet from the storyboard into your view controller or by creating a new instance of `CosmosView` class.
+You can also style and control the Cosmos view from your code by creating an outlet in your view controller or by creating a new instance of `CosmosView` class.

 ```Swift
 // Change the cosmos view rating